There are so many lubes to pick from and so many things that can go wrong with your toys and sensitive bits.

 Sliquid has done it again.
-Even if the market is flooded with perfectly good silicone lubes, the company still succeeds in making a product that is pretty much on par with the higher end silicone lubes ( like Pjur ) at a fraction of the price.
-The only real big difference being that the bottles may not be as pretty.
+Even if the market is flooded with perfectly good silicone lubes, the company still succeeds in making a product that is pretty much on par with the higher-end silicone lubes ( like Pjur ) at a fraction of the price.
+The only real big difference is that the bottles may not be as pretty.

 So if you want something that will look beautiful on your nightstand you should go with Pjur Original.

 Otherwise, if you’re looking for something that’s just as good at a fraction of the price, you should definitely go with Sliquid’s take on silicone lube.